spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 Next we will define a new artifact in the __Artifact Constraints__ field.
 For __Account__, select the GitHub artifact account created earlier and then set the __File Path__ to `manifests/demo.yml`.
-Lastly, select __User Prior Execution__, to tell Spinnaker that if no matching artifact is found, use the last execution's value.
+Lastly, select __Use Prior Execution__, to tell Spinnaker that if no matching artifact is found, use the last execution's value.
 (This will be useful later).

 {% include figure